patricianaui/Bowfin/README.md

 ## What's New

 **Dynamic Context Profile** - You no longer need to manually input keywords.
-By typing `/setcontext` directly inside your own Bowfin Telegram bot, Bowfin will automatically coordinate with NVIDIA's Llama 3.3 Nemotron Super 49B V1.5 model to engineer 20 high-intent phrase vectors customized specifically for your startup/use-case.
+By typing `/setcontext` directly inside your own Bowfin Telegram bot, Bowfin will automatically coordinate with NVIDIA's Llama 3.3 Nemotron Super 49B V1.5 model to engineer 20 high-intent keywords/phrases customized specifically for your startup/business/use-case.

 **Now supports lead filtering** - Bowfin, through NVIDIA's model, automatically scores every lead from **Low** to **High** intent.
 It instantly filters for users who are ready to buy right now.

-See **Step 6** to configure this feature.

 ---